Samsung/TizenRT/docs/HowToUseIoTjs.md

 IoT.js is an open source software platform for Internet of Things with JavaScript.

-More mode detailed information, please check: http://www.iotjs.net
+For more mode detailed information, please check: http://www.iotjs.net

 Or shipped [README](..//external/iotjs/README.md) in sources.